PredictiveEcology/SpaDES/cran-comments.md

     c.
 We suggest the `snow` package can be use for creating clusters on Linux (required when using `raster::beginCluster()`).

-            Uses the superceded package: 'snow'
+            Uses the superseded package: 'snow'

 2. As noted above, we provide instructions for the user to install the suggested `fastshp` package.